 I want to say that I don’t believe Dorien is worse than a bunch of ancient eldritch horrors, but then I’d be lying.

 Odile’s laugh was quiet, but it was warm enough to rise up over the chill of the eerily jubilant chatter.
-Odette had figured she would never get used to the idea of having entire conversations with a demon in her head, but here she was, content with admitting she’d grown used to it.
+Odette figured that she would never swallow to the idea of having entire conversations with a demon in her head, but here she was, content with admitting she'd grown used to it.
 Grown thankful for it, really.

 No, Odile was no less certifiable in her ravings, nor was she particularly versed in staying quiet when she should be.
 But she was a good distraction.
 She was even good at catering to Odette’s intrusive thoughts.
 Naturally, Wrath would be skilled at stroking the violent ideas of the girl with severe anger issues.